-DyeMansion is a Munich, Germany-based company that offers a variety of high-volume finishing systems for an easy workflow that transform raw, 3D-printed parts into high-value consumer and industrial products.
+DyeMansion is a Munich, Germany-based company that offers a variety of high-volume finishing systems for an easy ‘Print-to-Product’ workflow that transform raw, 3D-printed parts into high-value consumer and industrial products.
 With the ability to provide precision coloring and finish to the most exact specifications, DyeMansion technology is already trusted by more than four-hundred customers, including leading global manufacturers in diverse industries, such as eyewear, automotive, retail, medical, and sports equipment.
-That’s why DyeMansion has quickly established itself as the global leader in additive manufacturing finishing systems.
-DyeMansion works with all major industrial, powder-based 3D printing systems, including EOS, HP, 3D Systems and Prodways and can deliver high-volume production for anything from luxury sunglasses to mission-critical automotive parts.
+That’s why DyeMansion has quickly established itself as the global leader in additive manufacturing finishing systems for 3D-printed polymer parts.
+DyeMansion works with all major industrial, powder-bed 3D printing systems, including EOS, HP, 3D Systems and Prodways and can deliver high-volume production for anything from luxury sunglasses to mission-critical automotive parts.

 It all starts as a 3D-printing agency.
 Today, DyeMansion is established as global market leader finishing systems for 3D-printed polymer parts.

 Learn more about our milestones on the way.

 The history of DyeMansion GmbH begins in 2013 in a small cellar in Munich.
 Felix Ewald and Philipp Kramer found the 3D-printing agency Trindo and start selling 3D-printed mobile phone covers with the corporate design of large companies – but what would be the story of a start-up without start-up difficulties?
 Trindo has to take back the first 200 mobile cases sold, as the color detaches and the customers’ trouser pockets gets dyed.
 In their search for a solution to this problem, the two young founders quickly discover the great potential of a technology for the industrial post-processing and coloring of additive blanks.
 The idea is born to develop an own coloring solution.